Azubi-Team-Selenium/Indian_Start_Up_Analysis/README.md

 Exploring the Indian Startup Ecosystem: A Data Driven Analysis of Funding Trends and Industry Sectors

 2. **Description**:
-The Indian startup ecosystem is one of the largest and fastest-growing in the world, with a consistent annual growth rate of 12-15%¹.
-As of 2018, India was home to more than 50,000 startups, with 2-3 tech startups being born every day¹.
+The Indian startup ecosystem is one of the largest and fastest-growing in the world, with a consistent annual growth rate of 12-15%.
+As of 2018, India was home to more than 50,000 startups, with 2-3 tech startups being born every day.
 This vibrant ecosystem is becoming increasingly attractive for investors, startups, and corporates alike.
 As team of data analysts, we are to investigate the ecosystem and propose the best course of action for our stakeholders using the data regarding funding received by startups in India from 2018-2019.
 Therefore, the aim of this project is to perform analysis on the Indian start-ups ecosystem and advice stakeholders to invest on a venture that has the potential of high profit/income.